bids-standard/bids-validator/docs/user_guide/issues.md

 or, in some cases, the validator is unable to read part of the dataset.
 Errors must be resolved in order for a dataset to be considered valid.

-Warnings are emitted for violations of BIDS specification recommendations, as well as cases where a common problem may be present, and user attention is needed to verify the validity of the dataset.
+Warnings are emitted when BIDS specification recommendations are not followed, as well as cases where a common problem may be present, and user attention is needed to verify the validity of the dataset.